itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 ```

 Reboot the system, you will be greeted with the GRUB menu.
 If you did everything right, windows 11 and arch linux will appear in the boot options.
+> Note: While the computer is rebooting, unplug the installation media USB

 ```rs
 reboot